wdawson/okta.github.io/_source/_posts/2018-08-23-symfony-react-php-crud-app.md

 ## Bootstrap the Symfony 4 Backend
-Symfony 4 introduced Flex which is a new way to build Web applications – instead of starting with a full-stack framework, Flex allows you to pick just the components you need and gradually evolve your installation so you can build a quick console app, a lightweight API or a complete Web application using the same starting point.
+Symfony 4 introduced Flex which is a new way to build Web applications – instead of starting with a full-stack framework, Flex allows you to pick just the components you need and gradually evolve your installation so you can build a quick console app, a lightweight API, or a complete Web application using the same starting point.
 We will initialize a skeleton project with a much simplified directory structure:

 ```bash
 composer create-project symfony/skeleton bad-puns-tracker-server